Sofia Samatar - published April 2013

 —Greer Gilman, author of Cloud & Ashes

-Sofia Samatar is a fantasy writer, poet, and critic, and PhD in African Languages and Literature.
+Campbell Award winner Sofia Samatar is a writer, poet, editor, critic, and PhD in African Languages and Literature.
 She wrote A Stranger in Olondria in Yambio, South Sudan, where she worked as an English teacher.
-Her poetry has appeared in several places, including Stone Telling, Goblin Fruit, Bull Spec, and the anthology The Moment of Change.
-She reviews fiction for Strange Horizons and Islam and Science Fiction, blogs, and is working on a second novel.
+Her poetry has appeared in Stone Telling, Goblin Fruit, Bull Spec, and the anthology The Moment of Change.
+She reviews for Strange Horizons and Islam and Science Fiction, blogs, and is working on a second novel, The Winged Histories.